nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

    4. The project will be created and opened.
    ![Create new project dialog](../../images/getting-started-guides/vs-nf-new-project.png)

 2. We'll code a **very simple application** that enters an infinite loop and **turns on and off an LED**.
 We'll skip the details because that's not the aim of this guide.
 Let's just grab the `Blinky` code from the .NET [**nanoFramework samples**](https://github.com/nanoframework/Samples/tree/master/samples/Blinky) repository.
 Make sure that the correct GPIO pin is being used.
 That's the line below the comment mentioning the STM32F746 NUCLEO board.
+If you don't know which pin to use, just enter something like "ESP32 led pin number" in your preferred search engine - assuming you are using an ESP32 device.
+If not, change ESP32 with the name of the devide you have

 3. Because GPIO is being used we need to pull that class library and a reference to it in our project.
 The class libraries are distributed through NuGet.
 To add this class, right click on **References** in the Solution Explorer and click **Manage NuGet Packages**.
 On the search box type **nanoFramework**.
 Make sure you have the **preview checkbox ticked**.
 Find the `Windows.Devices.Gpio` package and click **Install**.
 After the license confirmation box, the package will be downloaded and a reference to it will be added.
 You'll notice that you no longer have the unknown references hints in VS.

+4. You should also make sure to update the `mscorlib` package before you move to the next step.
+To update this class, right click on **References** in the Solution Explorer and click **Manage NuGet Packages**.
+On the top of the window, click on **Updates** and make sure you check the **Include Prerelease** checkbox.
+Then click on **Select All** and do the update.

-4. Click **Build Solution** from the Build menu.
+5. Click **Build Solution** from the Build menu.
 A success message shows in the Build window.

-4. We are almost there.
+6. We are almost there.
 Go into the **Device Explorer** window and click on the .NET **nanoFramework** device showing there.
 Make sure the connection is OK by hitting the **Ping** button.
 On success, a message shows on the output window.

-5. Let's deploy the application to the board.
+7. Let's deploy the application to the board.
 In order to do that, right click on the Project name and choose **Deploy**.
 You'll see the feedback of the several operations that are running on the background in the **Output Window**.
 After a successful deployment you need to reset the target and your `Hello World` blinky application will start running and, _voilá_, the LED starts blinking!
 If you want, instead of "just" deploying the application to the target you can choose to start a **debug session**.
 To do that **hit F5** (as usual) in Visual Studio and watch it run.

 ## Wrapping up